 What takes place to the grease after pump out

-Training the group without overcomplicating it
+Training the team without overcomplicating it

-A fast manager's checklist for the week
+A fast supervisor's checklist for the week

-- Look over the maintenance log and verify the next grease trap cleaning date is on the calendar.
-Walk the dish location and the interceptor covers outdoors, looking for new smells or standing water.
-Verify strainers are in place at sinks and that staff are scraping plates before washing.
-Confirm the used oil container is not overruning and covers are secure to prevent pests.
+- Look over the maintenance log and confirm the next grease trap cleaning date is on the calendar.
+Walk the dish area and the interceptor covers outdoors, checking for new smells or standing water.
+Verify strainers remain in place at sinks and that personnel are scraping plates before washing.
+Confirm the used oil container is not overflowing and lids are secure to prevent pests.
 If you had a menu shift or a big catering push, flag it in the log so your grease trap company can change frequency if needed.

 Keep it easy, keep it consistent, and the system will treat you well.